Section508Coordinators/Dev-Auto-Pipeline-Ex/ci-cd-setup-from-scratch.md

 2. AWS_S3_BUCKET
 3. AWS_SECRET_ACCESS_KEY

-- Set these to their corresponding values using the S3 Bucket website endpoint for the AWS_S3_BUCKET parameter (leave off the http:// prefix)
+- Set these to their corresponding values using the S3 Bucket name without the ARN or other information for the AWS_S3_BUCKET parameter.
+In this example the value would be 'saga-deleteme1'
 - Trigger a new workflow to run by either committing code to the develop branch or navigating to 'Actions' drilling into the jobs and select 'Rerun all jobs'